 Disclaimer: The information provided in this article is for general purposes only and should not be considered as professional advice.
 Please consult a qualified tax professional for specific guidance regarding your situation.

 Businesses registered under GST in India must comply with regular GST filing obligations, which include monthly, quarterly, and annual returns.
-Among these, annual GST return and monthly returns like GSTR-1 and GSTR-3B are the most critical filings for taxpayers.
+Among these, annual GST returns and monthly returns like GSTR-1 and GSTR-3B are the most critical filings for taxpayers.

 What is GSTR-9 (Annual GST Return)?